qicqock/qicqock.github.io/_pages/about.md

 Hi!
 I'm a senior student in <a href='https://www.hanyang.ac.kr/web/eng'>College of Computing</a> at <a href='https://www.hanyang.ac.kr/web/eng'>Hanyang University</a>, Ansan, Korea(ERICA).

 My academic interests lies in computer vision, natural language processing, computer graphics, and AR/VR.

+Recently, I'm absorbed into multimodal learning algorithms of vision-language models.
+I believe that it'll help us to deeply understand complex visual information such as human actions.
+In this respect, I'm planning to do further research in graduate school.